 The Open Notebook is a fantastic resource for science journalists at all levels.
-It includes interviews with science journalists about their stories, features about the craft and practice of science journalism, profiles, and – most useful for freelance science journalists – a database of successful pitches made to a huge range publications including The Atlantic, Nature, New Scientist etc.
+It includes interviews with science journalists about their stories, features about the craft and practice of science journalism (including this articles on whether you need a science degree to be a science journalist), profiles, and – most useful for freelance science journalists – a database of successful pitches made to a huge range publications including The Atlantic, Nature, New Scientist etc. They have also organised all their articles about starting out in science journalism in the one spot.

 - The Guardian’s Secrets of Good Science Writing series